 - Students develop critical communication and teamwork skills that prepare them for professional success.

-- Student make important community service contributions.
+- Students make important community service contributions.

 Other Resources